 I decided to leave out our little mini Christmas tree for the party and decorated it with the same snowflake ornaments as the chandelier.
 I used more frames and the mirror from Britt’s room to display more of her photo session pics and her party invitation.

-For favors I LOVED the idea of doing mason jars filled with sugar cookie ingredients and attached a snowflake cookie cutter for each family.
+For favors, I LOVED the idea of doing mason jars filled with sugar cookie ingredients and attached a snowflake cookie cutter for each family.
 I think these are my favorite favors EVER.
 And I have such great memories of making them.
-I cracked myself up at Publix trying to do the math on how many bags of flower and sugar to buy (and ended up asking some random lady to help me haha), Zach and I spent a good chunk of time CRAMMING the ingredients into the jars, and Robyn was so helpful tying on all the cute ribbons just perfectly 😉
+I cracked myself up at Publix trying to do the math on how many bags of flour and sugar to buy (and ended up asking some random lady to help me haha), Zach and I spent a good chunk of time CRAMMING the ingredients into the jars, and Robyn was so helpful tying on all the cute ribbons just perfectly 😉

 Snowflake Party Decorations: Final Thoughts